Minority shareholder protection

 Based on past experience we find the most common problems we are asked to solve include:

-- Reviewing investment agreements and shareholders’ agreements to enhance the rights for minority shareholders;
+- Reviewing investment agreements and shareholders’ agreements to enhance the rights and protections for minority shareholders;

 - Resolving minority shareholder disputes;

 - How to prevent abuse of power by directors and/or controlling shareholders.